drupalprojects/webform_link/README.txt

 ------------
 1. Copy the webform_link directory to sites/all/modules.

 2. Login as administrator.
-Enable the module in the "Administer" -> "Modules"
+Enable the module in the "Administer" -> "Modules".

 3. Create a webform node at node/add/webform.